 Monitor the prediction accuracy using a batch test set.

 Don't add many example utterances to intents

 After the app is published, only add utterances from active learning in the iterative process.
 If utterances are too similar, add a pattern.

 Don't use LUIS as a training platform

 LUIS is specific to a language model's domain.
-It is not meant to work as a general training platform.
+It isn't meant to work as a general natural language training platform.

 Don't add many example utterances of the same format, ignoring other formats

 LUIS expects variations in an intent's utterances.
 The utterances can vary while having the same overall meaning.
 Variations can include utterance length, word choice, and word placement.